Our thinking

 Core issues that the AI Regulations seek to address

-As noted above, at this time, there are no laws or regulations in Japan that expressly govern the development, use, or provision of AI.
-Nevertheless, the Hiroshima Principles identify a number of significant risks, including disinformation, copyright, cybersecurity, risks to health and safety, and societal risks such as the ways in which advanced AI systems can give rise to harmful bias and discrimination.
+As noted above, at this time, there are no specific laws or regulations in Japan that directly regulate AI.
+Nevertheless, the Hiroshima Principles identify several significant risks, including disinformation, copyright, cybersecurity, risks to health and safety, and societal risks such as the ways in which advanced AI systems can give rise to harmful bias and discrimination.
+The Draft Discussion Points identify the following risks as ones that Japan should prioritize: safety, privacy and fairness, national security and crime, property protection, and intellectual property.

 Risk categorization

-As noted above, at this time, there are no laws or regulations in Japan that expressly govern the development, use, or provision of AI.
+As noted above, at this time, there are no specific laws or regulations in Japan that directly regulate AI.
 In addition, AI or AI systems are not generally classified according to risk in the relevant guidelines and principles announced in Japan.
-However, it has been reported that some government officials believe that a risk-based approach is necessary.5
+However, it has been reported that some government officials believe that a risk-based approach is necessary.5 The Draft Discussion Points suggest that there may be hard law regulations for high-risk AI, while continuing to use soft law where relevant.
+The Draft Discussion Points present the approach that classifies: (i) AI developers; and (ii) AI providers and AI users into "large impact and high risk" group and "little impact and low risk" group.

 Key compliance requirements

-• Human-centric – i.e., the utilization of AI must not infringe upon the fundamental human rights guaranteed by the constitution and international standards
+• Human-centric – The utilization of AI must not infringe upon the fundamental human rights guaranteed by the constitution and international standards

 Regulators